heinsaar/kaizen/README.md

 See [RAPID Practice](https://leoheinsaar.blogspot.com/p/rapid-practice.html) for conventions on issues & commit messages.

+This project assumes that you have Python installed on your system.

 The ```main()``` function simply runs the tests.

 Open the repo folder in your favorite IDE and follow the steps described below to run it on your system.